-Flooding and water damage from smaller cracks are an issue all year ‘round.
+Flooding and water damage from smaller cracks are an issue all year round.
 In the winter, there is a risk of pipes freezing and breaking.
-Snow, ice, and leaves can block drainage causing water to back-up.
+Snow, ice, and leaves can block drainage causing water to back up.
 Accidentally leaving a garden hose or sprinkler system attached all winter could potentially cause freezing and water back-ups, too.
-Plus, there is a risk from faulty plumbing, old and worn out systems, appliances clogging, overflowing, leaking, and more.
+Plus, there is a risk of faulty plumbing, old and worn-out systems, appliances clogging, overflowing, leaking, and more.

 It’s important to be aware of these potential problems and keep an eye on plumbing and areas of your home where water is used to reduce the risk of emergencies and water damage.
 Water that has leaked, backed up, or flooded from the environment can range from relatively clean to extremely unsanitary.
 Not all damage is flood damage: even a small amount of leakage could lead to mold or rotting that can spread.
 It’s good to get into the habit of checking pipes, fittings, drains, and connections once each season, especially to prepare for winter.